Igor Ivanović (Montenegrin footballer)

-Igor Ivanović (Serbian Cyrillic: Игор Ивановић; born 9 September 1990) is a Montenegrin professional footballer who plays as an attacking midfielder for Uzbekistan Super League club Bunyodkor.
+Igor Ivanović (Serbian Cyrillic: Игор Ивановић; born 9 September 1990) is a Montenegrin professional footballer who plays as an attacking midfielder for Budućnost.

 Club career

 Early career

 Born in Titograd, Ivanović played with FK Zora before making his debut in the 2009–10 Montenegrin First League with FK Kom.
 He will play the first half of the 2010–11 season with FK Iskra Danilovgrad in the Montenegrin Second League before joining, in the winter break, top flight side FK Rudar Pljevlja where he will play during the next two years.
 During the winter break of the 2012–13 season, he will move abroad by joining Serbian SuperLiga side OFK Beograd and signing a 3.5 years contract.

 In August 2015 Ivanović signed a two-year contract with Zira FK of the Azerbaijan Premier League.

 Sutjeska Nikšić

 On 21 June 2016, Ivanović signed a contract with Montenegrin club Sutjeska Nikšić.
 On 29 December 2017, the Football Association of Montenegro selected Ivanović for its annual Player of the Year award.
 During his career at Sutjeska, Montenegro's Syndicate of Professional Football Players voted for Ivanović as the best player of the Montenegrin First League in 2017 and 2018.